 - From the Forms and response emails drop-down menu, select Survey landing page.

 The *|SURVEY_VOTE_RESPONSE|* merge tag populates the "Thanks for voting" message after a subscriber casts their vote.
-If a subscriber attempts to vote more than once, the *|SURVEY_VOTE_RESPONSE|* merge tag populates the "Sorry, you can only vote once per poll" message.
-The wording of these messages can be edited from the Translate it tab for the survey landing page.
+If a subscriber attempts to vote more than once, this tag populates the "Sorry, you can only vote once per poll" message.
+The wording of these messages can be edited from the Translate it tab.

-- Click the Analytics360 option.
+- Click the Analytics360 tab.